 The Three Holiday Spam campaign pictured above centred around people bragging via holiday snaps.
-As this was for print, the files were created in InDesign in the CMYK colour space.
+As this was for print, the files were created in InDesign CC in the CMYK colour space.
 All images had to be a minimum of 300dpi and in the correct colour space.

 Colour adjustments were made so that the execution felt balanced and some of the duller images still popped.
 It was important that the white space between the images was consistent and exact and that the copy sizing, leading and tracking adhered to Three’s brand guidelines.
 I also ensured the T&Cs, hashtags and URLs were correct.